oit-ipbl/Integration/win_single/win_single.md

         rospy.loginfo("%s:Robot selects '%s'", node_name, hand_type)
         # Send robot's choice to windows game Rock, Paper, Scissors, and wait game result
         # 1st argument: Message for publishing.
         # 2nd argument: Target keywords to receive.
-Your program will wait until one of the word in the array, ["win", "lose", "even"].
+Your program will wait until receiving one of the word in the array, ["win", "lose", "even"].
         message_from_win = messenger.wait_response(
             hand_type, ["win", "lose", "even"], timeout=30)
         if message_from_win: